 Travel must be completed on or before December 31, 2021.
 The change fee will be waived but you may still owe any difference in ticket price when you rebook your trip.

 You may be able to do this online.
 Find out if your trip is eligible.

 If you booked a ticket on American Airlines through a third party (such as Expedia), you may need to contact the third party for assistance.

 Booking future flights on AA

-New tickets booked through June 30, 2020 for all future travel can be changed once with no change fees.
+New tickets booked through September 8, 2020 for future travel (including travel beyond September 30) can be changed once with no change fees.
 Travel must be completed by December 31, 2021.
 Note that this excludes Basic Economy tickets.

 You may have to pay a difference in fare if you do change.

 AA is extending the validity of travel funds